LemmyNet/rfcs/0000-plugins.md

 ## Plugin Hooks

-Lemmy will have to add hooks for specific actions, which can then be used by plugins.
+Lemmy will have hooks for specific actions which can then be used by plugins.
 In general there are two types of hooks: before an action is written to the database, so it can be rejected or altered.
 And after it is written to the database, mainly for different types of notifications.

+Whenever a plugin hook is called, Lemmy blocks the API call until the plugin returns.
+This means that slow plugins can result in slow API actions for users, or delays for incoming federation.
+To avoid such problems, plugin developers should optimize their code to return as fast as possible, and perform expensive operations or network calls in a background thread.

 Data is passed to plugins using the existing structs linked below, serialized to JSON.
 Additionally plugins can retrieve [config values](https://github.com/extism/go-pdk?tab=readme-ov-file#configs) `lemmy_version` (e.g. `0.19.8`) and `lemmy_url` (e.g. `http://localhost:8536`), in order to retrieve data or perform further actions via Lemmy API.